Certificate in Advanced Professional Counseling (CAPC)

 Note: There are additional application requirements to complete in order to register for these courses and to accrue fieldwork hours.

 * BTS welcomes online students from outside of Pennsylvania.
 Different states have various authorization requirements for institutions offering distance education to their residents.
-Currently BTS is unable to accept enrollment in online courses from students Iowa, Minnesota, and Wyoming; some other states are pending.
+BTS cannot register students in online courses who live in certain states.
 Please email

 for more information.